LayerManager/layman/README.md

 Then visit [http://localhost/]().
 You will see simple web client that interacts with [REST API](doc/rest.md).

-To stop running service, press Ctrl+C.
+To stop running service, run `make stop-demo`.

-You can start Layman also in background with `make start-demo-full-d` (`d` for detached), and stop it with `stop-demo`.

 ## Configuration